This Geillis fingerless gloves pattern will allow you to practice a 4-stitch cable and the finished mitts will look great made in any color.

 - Row 6 – Work each stitch in the manner it presents

 Rep the 6 rows above until the piece measures 10 inches from the CO edge.

 Cast off – in the stitch pattern from row 6.

 - Stitch the side seam together for 6.5 inches.

 - Leave a 1.5-inch gap for your thumb.

 - Continue to stitch for a further 2 inches and close to secure.

 - Weave in any loose ends.

-If you enjoyed making the cable mitts, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making this pair of knit gloves, I’d love to see yours on Instagram, be sure to tag me @handylittleme.